 Consideration will be given if you have a degree in a related topic or gained your degree several years ago where continued further development in knowledge through postgraduate studies would demonstrate currency in certified learning, at the discretion of the Course Leader.

 Months of entry

-About the programme Designed for nurses, occupational therapists, physiotherapists, social workers and other professional groups working with mental ill health, this programme will develop your practice and knowledge in therapeutic skills, leadership or education.
+It is designed for nurses, occupational therapists, physiotherapists, social workers and other professional groups working with mental ill health.
+The MSc will develop your practice and knowledge in:

 Qualification and course duration